Students and Schools

 Every person seeking positive life change needs the love and support of family, friends, the community, and the church.
 Students, in particular, should have a safe environment to seek the help they want and need without fear.
 After all, our children need a climate of compassion and inclusion, not contempt and exclusion.

-That is why PFOX asks the question to students: if only one part of you has gay feelings, should your whole life be gay identified?
+That is why PFOX asks the question to students and schools: if only one part of you has gay feelings, should your whole life be gay identified?

 Many people would agree that just because one part of you feels a certain way, it doesn’t mean your entire identity is that way.
 Having feelings of same-sex attraction may make you feel different.
 We all feel the need to fit in and be accepted.
 No one should identify themselves based on sexual feelings alone.
 There is more to your identity than your sexual attractions.